nicolehao34/Operator-Learning-in-Sobolev-Spaces/README.md

 The goal of this project is to characterize/study the interplay between neural network architecture, optimization dynamics, and approximation error in high-dimensional function spaces, with applications to learning solution operators of PDEs.

 Work in Progress!
 I will add the code for numerical experiments soon :)
+## Update History

+This section chronicles the major updates and milestones of the project:

+- **December 11, 2025**: Minor update, compiled all scripts to train_fno.py and parameter_sweep.py.
+Kept solver.py for future references.
-- **May 27, 2025 Update: Created and uploaded numerics and theory folders.**
+- **May 27, 2025**: Initial repository structure established with numerics and theory directories
-- **Jun 6, 2025 Update: First version of numerics, updated report, modifed repo structure.**
+- **June 6, 2025**: Released first iteration of numerical implementations, updated project documentation, and reorganized repository structure for improved maintainability

 ---

 ## Some background info on Operator Learning